BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 Paint by Miniature

-Now includes The Hobbitâ„¢ and The Lord of the Ringsâ„¢ miniatures painting guides.
+Now includes The Hobbit™ and The Lord of the Rings™ miniatures painting guides.

 Paint